 Making Universal Health Coverage (UHC) a reality in Myanmar hinges on the support and participation of civil society – bringing their local expertise and community networks into the broader effort to ensure health for all.
-As part of the process of building understanding of and support for UHC in Chin State, Myanmar, Community Partners International (CPI) and Pyi Gyi Khin organized a Civil Society Organizations (CSO) Health Forum in Hakha, Chin State, on May 17 and 18, 2018.
-In total, more than 60 representatives from 35 CSOs providing health services in Chin State participated in the forum.
+As part of the process of building an understanding of and support for UHC in Chin State, Myanmar, Community Partners International (CPI) and Pyi Gyi Khin organized a Civil Society Organizations (CSO) Health Forum in Hakha, Chin State, on May 17 and 18, 2018.
+More than 60 representatives from 35 CSOs providing health services in Chin State participated in the forum.
 CPI introduced UHC, covering themes such as health equity and an overview of the key elements of Myanmar’s National Health Plan (2017-2021).

 |